 Except that it’s never that simple.
-There are many factors that affect our ability to stick with the program, especially as part of our new year’s commitment to finally lose that last 10 pounds (or 20, or 50).
+There are many factors that affect our ability to stick with the program.
 So let’s explore a few of them.

 Poor Balance of Nutrients– When you look at your daily food intake, do you have enough servings of all the food groups at each meal, or are you saving all those vegetables for dinner.
 Perhaps, you eat fruit 3-4 times a day, and processed grains and dairy at every meal and snack and not much else.
 And what about protein?
 This doesn’t give the right balance of nutrients to really nourish our body and brain and maintain that all-day energy.

 Cravings – Following a poorly-balanced diet causes a vicious cycle of cravings that is impossible to ignore.
 When you eat too many processed foods, you are getting far too many simple carbohydrates, which causes your blood sugar to think it’s on a roller coaster ride.
 Your body’s attempts to balance this blood sugar high causes a crash, so you receive an urgent signal to get that level back up to where it belongs as fast as possible – hence a craving for a quick energy source.